Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 "I kept thinking the same thing.
 We're really good at correcting damage.
 But we're doing almost nothing to prevent the next round.
 It's like mopping the floor while the faucet's still running."

-The two doctors had a mutual colleague.
 They started talking.
 The conversations kept coming back to the same frustration: the ingredients exist.
 The research is published.
 The doses are known.
 But nobody has put them together in a way that patients will actually take every day.

 So they did.